-6. The section entitled "Investment Considerations - Investment considerations relating to the Group - Terrorist attacks, other acts of violence or war and adverse political developments, pandemic or endemic outbreaks of avian influenza, coronavirus such as COVID-19 or other infectious diseases, or any other serious public health concerns in Asia and elsewhere could adversely impact the Group's operating results, businesses, assets, financial condition, performance or prospects." appearing on page 18 of the Information Memorandum shall be deleted in its entirety and substituted therefor with the following:
+8. The section entitled "Investment Considerations - Investment considerations relating to the Group - Terrorist attacks, other acts of violence or war and adverse political developments, pandemic or endemic outbreaks of avian influenza, coronavirus such as COVID-19 or other infectious diseases, or any other serious public health concerns in Asia and elsewhere could adversely impact the Group's operating results, businesses, assets, financial condition, performance or prospects." appearing on page 18 of the Information Memorandum shall be deleted in its entirety and substituted therefor with the following:

 "Terrorist attacks, including in the United States and Europe, have resulted in substantial and continuing economic volatility and social unrest globally.
-The political unrest and terrorist attacks in certain regions in Asia have exacerbated this volatility.
+The political unrest and terrorist attacks in certain regions in Asia and globally have exacerbated this volatility.
+The current conflict between Ukraine and Russia has created extreme volatility in the capital markets and is expected to have further global economic consequences (see the section "- The Group's earnings may be affected by general economic and business conditions in markets in which it operates, such as Singapore, rest of Southeast Asia, China, India, UK, Brazil and Rest of the World." above for more details).
 Additionally, a coup d'état in Myanmar began in February 2021, when Myanmar's military seized control of the government, detaining members of the National League for Democracy party and proclaiming a year-long state of emergency.
 Civil resistance efforts have emerged within Myanmar, in opposition to the coup, including public protests and labour strikes, while the Burmese military has responded violently in putting down dissent, resulting in multiple deaths since the coup.
 This has also resulted in a disruption to the economy, contributed to in part by interruption of business operations, curfews, internet restrictions, sanctions and a drop in foreign direct investments.
 Sembcorp through its subsidiary, Sembcorp Myingyan Power Company Limited, operates a 225 megawatt ("MW") gas-fired power plant in Mandalay, Myanmar, which commenced full commercial operation in October 2018.
 There is no assurance that the power plant will be able to continue operations if the situation worsens.

 Further developments stemming from these events or other similar events could cause further volatility.
-The direct and indirect consequences of any of these terrorist attacks or armed conflicts are unpredictable, and the Group may not be able to foresee events that could have an adverse effect on the operating results, businesses, assets, financial condition, performance or prospects of the Group.
+The direct and indirect consequences of any of these terrorist attacks, political unrest or armed conflicts are unpredictable, and the Group may not be able to foresee events that could have an adverse effect on the operating results, businesses, assets, financial condition, performance or prospects of the Group.